Semantic Invariant Multi-view Clustering with Fully Incomplete Information: Method

 \textbf{2.
 For instance-incomplete data}, we formulate its solution to be a regression task, \textit{i.e.}, predicting the unobserved and continuous sample $x_{i}^{(v_2)}$ by using an observed feature of another view $z_{i}^{(v_1)}$.
 Based on this formulation, similar to the regression error in representation learning~\cite{wang2022rethinking}, we deduce the minimum achievable expected squared prediction error for solving incomplete instances as follows:

-where $g_{v_2}$, for simplicity, represents the mapping function between the features and the samples of view $v_2$ (refer to Algorithm~1, Line $15$, $16$ in Supplementary for further details).
-Based on this, we present the following theorem, which reveals the relationship between the cross-view semantic invariance and the problem of incomplete instances. \begin{theorem} \textbf{Imputing instance-incomplete data via Cross-view Semantic Invariance Learning.} The lowest achievable expected squared prediction error $R_e$ for a given instance-incomplete dataset is bounded by the semantic invariance $I(C; X|V)$, \textit{i.e.},
+where $g_{v_2}$, for simplicity, represents the mapping function between the features and the samples of view $v_2$ (refer to Lines $15$-$16$ of Algorithm~1 in Supplementary for more details).
+Based on this, we present the following theorem, which reveals the relationship between the cross-view semantic invariance and the problem of incomplete instances. \begin{theorem} \textbf{Imputing instance-incomplete data via Cross-view Semantic Invariance Learning.} Based on Theorem~\ref{Theorem.1}, the lowest achievable expected squared prediction error $R_e$ for a given instance-incomplete dataset is bounded by the semantic invariance $I(C; X|V)$, \textit{i.e.},

 where $H(T, X|V)$ is a constant for a given dataset, and $\alpha$ is also a constant. \end{theorem} This theorem reveals that semantic invariance learning facilitates the resolution of the incomplete instance problem.